 If someone gave you the choice of playing a game or going to work, you would probably choose the game.
-Games are fun, and gamification has added a new level of engagement to LMS platforms that is proven beneficial in a professional environment.
+Games are fun, and gamification has added a new level of engagement to LMS platforms that has proven to be beneficial in a professional environment.

 Team challenges encouraged friendly competition.
 This provided motivation and gave participants a clear set of steps to take to finish the program.
 Since implementing gamification, more than 650 Cisco employees have completed over 13,000 courses and received certification.